Why study this course

 An added advantage of this international course is that one semester is spent studying engineering through the medium of English in a partner university overseas.
-They include universities in countries such as France, Germany, Italy, the USA, Australia, Canada and more.
+In the past, our students have visited Hong Kong, the United States, Canada, Australia and New Zealand.

 The MEng degree allows you to use the last two years to expand and strengthen your knowledge in architectural engineering.
 You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.

 Other architectural engineering courses include a thorough grounding in the fundamentals of architectural engineering if you choose a BEng course.

 We accept a combination of A-levels and other qualifications, as well as equivalent international qualifications subject to entry requirements.
 Typical offers are as follows:

 AAA-AAB.
 Must include grade A in Maths.
 You will need to pass the science practical element of the A-level if this is part of your programme of study.

 Extended/International Project Qualification: Applicants with grade A in the EPQ/IPQ will typically receive an offer one grade lower than the standard A level offer.
 Please note that any subject specific requirements must still be met.

 This grade range reflects our typical standard and contextual offers.
 We carefully consider your contextual data (the circumstances in which you've been studying) upon application.
 Eligible students applying for this course will be given an offer at the lower end of the advertised grade range.